marionbarker/loopdocs/docs/nightscout/new_user.md

 ![img/t1pal_configure.png](img/t1pal_configure.png){width="450"}
 {align="center"}

-## Traditional DIY (free, do-it-yourself)
+## Traditional DIY

+The [Nightscout](https://nightscout.github.io) documentation points to a free hosting option using Heroku, but "free" may come with a cost.
+Please read this thoughtful article [Remember, #WeAreNotWaiting not #ItsAllFree](https://www.diabettech.com/wearenotwaiting/remember-wearenotwaiting-not-itsallfree/).

-Two options exist for easy DIY hosting of NS; Azure or Heroku.
-Both hosting services are free.
-However,  Azure has data quotas monthly and shorter-term CPU quotas.
+The free options have data quotas monthly and shorter-term CPU quotas.
 If you exceed those quotas, you may be facing a monthly data-use bill or being locked out of NS for about 12 hours until the quotas reset.
-As you start to use NS more intensively for alarms, watches, etc…it is possible that you may exceed your monthly data cap on Azure.
-Many Loop users have transitioned their old sites from Azure over to Heroku and have found the hosting change to be beneficial.
-Heroku also has some memory limits, but those limits have been more than adequate for Loop users.
-Therefore, we recommend new users start with Heroku.
+As you start to use Nightscout more intensively for alarms, watches, etc., it is possible that you may exceed your quotas.
+If you can afford to pay a monthly fee to increase those caps, then you may choose to do so.

 ### Setup Nightscout

-There's great news though!
 The documentation and instructions for building your own Nightscout site have recently been completely overhauled and are WONDERFUL!

-Please visit [The Nightscout site](https://nightscout.github.io/nightscout) to read the introductory material and then proceed to the Installation page for directions on how to set up your new Nightscout website.
+Please visit [The Nightscout site](https://nightscout.github.io) to read the introductory material and then proceed to the Installation page for directions on how to set up your new Nightscout website.

 ### Add Loop variables to Nightscout